Bishwas-py/django-svelte-template/README.md

 I can confidently confirm you that this template has almost everything you need to work with Django's awesome backend, and SvelteKit powerful frontend.

-> Note: This templated strictly supports Svelte 5.
+> Note: This templated strictly supports runes Svelte 5.
+> In beta, we are working on things!

 ## Getting started